pytest-dev/pytest-bdd/README.rst

 Scenario decorator
 ------------------

-Scenario decorator can accept the following optional keyword arguments:
+The scenario decorator can accept the following optional keyword arguments:

 * ``encoding`` - decode content of feature file in specific encoding.
 UTF-8 is default.
 * ``example_converters`` - mapping to pass functions to convert example values provided in feature files.